Last Updated on March 12, 2021 by Fiona Maclean

 Are you a fan of black pudding?
 Or is it something you shove to one side of the plate when it arrives with breakfast?
 Me, I love the stuff.
 A full English breakfast isn’t complete without a slice of black pudding and I particularly like it served with scallops and a piece of apple.
 It works very well as a meaty stuffing too – for anything that will benefit from a moist filling that helps stop the meat drying out.

 I love tenderloin – one of the best cuts of pork for me as it’s really lean.
+It’s also remarkably cheap, despite being the pork equivalent of fillet steak.
 Cooking it can be tricky though – a bit like chicken breasts it can dry out very quickly.
-So, the best idea is to stuff it with something that will complement the meat – and perhaps wrap it in bacon or pancetta too.
+So, the best idea is to stuff it with something that isn’t quite so lean that will complement the meat but help to stop it drying out – and perhaps wrap it in bacon or pancetta too.
+For the stuffing, black pudding is a great option.

 An easy way to create a luxurious supper dish